 They are the easiest and most grown mushrooms indoors as they don't need sunlight.
 They grow best in Nitrogen-rich manure, such as horse manure, between 18-24 °C (65-75°F).
 It also needs to be shielded from sunlight and other disturbances.

 A basement will be a great place.
 Some are also using closets to grow mushrooms.
 The bed can continue to produce from 3-6 months

 Portobello and Portabella are one and the same.
 It's just a matter of how you pronounce it.

-These are a type of button mushroom but very large with brown caps, meaty flesh with intense flavor.
+These are a type of button mushroom but very large with brown caps, and meaty flesh, with intense flavor.
 They can be grown easily using the kit, just like the other easy-to-grow mushrooms at home.
 They can be grown indoors or outdoors.

 The noodle-like Enoki Mushrooms came from China, Japan, and Korea.
 It is now grown very easily using mushroom growing kits.